collinbrake/electrakHDCAN/README.md

     | --------- | -------- | ----- | ---- | ---- | ---------- | ------------ | ------------ |
     | **Value** | 6        | 61184 | 0    | 0    | 239        | 19           | Anything?    |

+  - Reverse the packed bytes before they are sent out

   - The PDU specific is the destination address in peer-to-peer communication.

     - Same as the source address from the AFM